 Why should I purchase health insurance?

 The Colorado Indigent Care Program (CICP) is not health insurance, it is a limited discount program.
 Due to this, there are many services that may not be available at a discount to CICP clients that would otherwise be covered by a private health insurance plan.
 You may also get financial assistance to help reduce costs if you buy your health insurance through Connect for Health Colorado.
-Open enrollment for Colorado for 2022 is from November 1, 2021 through January 15, 2022.
+Open enrollment for Colorado for 2024 runs from November 1, 2023 through January 15, 2024.